Houston Tummy Tuck (Abdominoplasty)

 Since a tummy tuck is considered a cosmetic surgery, insurance will not cover this procedure.
 However, patients who need a panniculectomy may be able to have their insurance cover a portion of the procedure.
-Dr. Patel and Dr. Truong recommend that individuals contact their insurance company to find out if this procedure is covered and, if it is, what the company needs from the patient and the patient’s physician to determine if the procedure will be covered (e.g., a letter of medical necessity, etc.).
+Dr. Patel recommends that individuals contact their insurance company to find out if this procedure is covered and, if it is, what the company needs from the patient and the patient’s physician to determine if the procedure will be covered (e.g., a letter of medical necessity, etc.).

 If you reside in Houston or in an area nearby and you are thinking about having a tummy tuck or a panniculectomy, contact Lift Plastic Surgery today.
-As experienced, double-board certified Plastic Surgeons, Dr. Tuan Truong and Dr. Shitel Patel can determine which abdominoplasty procedure will provide you with optimal results.
-As dedicated, caring and compassionate plastic surgeons, Dr. Patel and Dr. Truong are always striving to provide each patient with a procedure that will increase his or her confidence level so that he, or she can look and feel their very best.
+As a double-board certified Plastic Surgeon, Dr. Shitel Patel can determine which abdominoplasty procedure will provide you with optimal results.
+As a dedicated, caring and compassionate plastic surgeon, Dr. Patel is always striving to provide each patient with a procedure that will increase his or her confidence level so that he, or she can look and feel their very best.

 Contact Houston / Webster, Texas Plastic Surgeon Shitel D. Patel, MD at Lift Plastic Surgery.

 Serving patients in Houston Texas, Webster, League City, Pearland, Galveston, Kemah, Seabrook and all other surrounding Greater Houston, Texas communities and more.

 Tummy Tuck FAQs